zepheira/bibframe/model/bflite.md

 * label: is version of
 * synonyms: <http://bibfra.me/vocab/isVersionOf>
-* value: Agent
+* value: Work
-* description: Agent associated with the annotation
+* description: Work of which this is a version
 * scope: <http://bibfra.me/vocab/lite>